facebookresearch/xformers/docs/source/what_is_xformers.rst

     :align: center

-xFormers is tentatively focused on the following values
+xFormers is focused on the following values

 - **Field agnostic**.
 This library is not focused on any given field, by design.